agathoklisx/libved/README.md

   * The code uses an object oriented style, though it is just for practical
   * reasons as permits mostly code organization, simplicity, abstraction,
-  * compacteness, relationship, and especially quite a lot of freedom to develop
+  * compactness, relationship, and especially quite a lot of freedom to develop
-  * or overide functionality.
+  * or overridde functionality.
     A generic comment:
     * But the main advantage of this approach is that there is no global state;
     * the functions acts on an instance of a type, or if not, simple their scope